-Summary of three-way ANOVA run on experimental data collected from all 270 polyps of A. coerulea and A. relicta to examine the effects of food, temperature, salinity on the total number of buds, the number of podocyst, the calyx diameter growth, or the effects of budding mode, food and temperature on the relative number of DBP/SBP.
+Summary of three-way ANOVA run on experimental data collected from 270 polyps of A. coerulea and A. relicta to examine the effects of food, temperature, salinity on the total number of buds, the number of podocyst, the calyx diameter growth, or the effects of budding mode, food and temperature on the relative number of DBP/SBP.
+The use of *, **, and *** denotes levels .05, .01, and .001 of statistical significance, respectively.

 Fig 1.
 Budding rates